AdobeDocs/commerce-cloud-service.en/help/getting-started/tour-program.md

 ## Program overview

-Your new program opens with the _[!UICONTROL Program overview]_ page, which is a summary board that displays the status of your resources and provides opportunities to learn and do more.
+Your new program opens with the _[!UICONTROL Program Overview]_ page, which is a summary board that displays the status of your resources and provides opportunities to learn and do more.
 Program provisioning takes time; after the setup is complete, you should see a suggested activity space and three main tiles: **[!UICONTROL Environments]**, **[!UICONTROL Pipelines]**, and **[!UICONTROL Useful Resources]**.

 ![Commerce overview](../assets/program-newdashboard.png)